 • Track your dog’s regular activity to stay on top of their daily movements.
 Great for staying motivated and accountable to their exercise routine.

-It can be difficult relying on memory alone when you’re describing your dog’s everyday habit.
+It can be difficult relying on memory alone when you’re describing your dog’s everyday habits.
 But with their Activity Tracking data at hand, you’re more likely to have a productive conversation with your vet.

-It’s how Tractive pet parents around the worldjust like you – are monitoring their buddies’ health.
+💡It’s how Tractive pet parents around the worldjust like you – are monitoring their buddies’ health.
 And helping them live a longer, happier, healthier life together.

 Tractive Trustpilot review